 Project’s position in the hydrogen strategic value chain

 Air Liquide’s project has the unique ambition to be integrated across all streams of the liquid hydrogen logistic chain.
+Thanks to its industrial and technological unique expertise in liquid hydrogen, Air Liquide will lead the suppliers ecosystem through this breakthrough development and rise the overall competitiveness of the value chain.

-The project will however limit its scope to the liquefier and downstream equipment, and will source decarbonated hydrogen from the market (can be from the deliverable of other R&D and subsidized on going projects).
+The project will however limit its scope to the liquefier and all downstream equipment, and will source decarbonated hydrogen from the market (can be from the deliverable of other R&D and subsidized on going projects).
 This supply will be with the same contractual clauses than any gas supply agreement.
 The supply will likely to be local as it is not envisaged to build a dedicated pipeline for this equipement.

 Industrial value chain in France